Edson Álvarez: Early life

 Álvarez was born in Tlalnepantla de Baz, a municipality just north of Mexico City, to Adriana Velázquez and Evaristo Álvarez.
-As a child he would work for his family's business of manufacturing football jerseys for local teams, which he cites as his first foray into the sport.
-At age 14, Álvarez tried out for the youth team of Pachuca, though Álvarez did not make the team due to his short stature.
+As a child he worked for his family's business of manufacturing football kits for local teams, which he cites as his first foray into the sport.
+At the age of 10, Álvarez joined Pachuca, before leaving the club just two years later due to his short stature.
 Contemplating quitting football, to the resistance of his parents who believed he had the talent to pursue his dream of playing professionally, Álvarez decided to try out for Club América's youth team, eventually making the team after a three-month tryout.
 He would make it to the daily team practices by way of a three-to-four-hour round trip commute from his home in Tlalnepantla and the club's training ground in Coapa.
-According to Álvarez, he would spend almost 70 percent of his monthly salary toward transportation.
+According to Álvarez, he would spend almost 70 per cent of his monthly salary toward transportation.

 Club career

 América

 In 2014, at age 16, Álvarez joined Club América's youth system, playing for the under-17 team.
 The following year, while still playing for the under-17 squad, Álvarez was promoted to América's second division team.

 In August 2016, first team coach Ignacio Ambríz gave Álvarez his first call-up, sitting on the bench in América's week 5 league match against Monarcas Morelia, using the jersey number 282.
-On 29 October, newly appointed coach Ricardo La Volpe gave 19 year-old Álvarez his Liga MX debut in the team's win over Santos Laguna; he played all 90 minutes and was voted third in a Man of the Match online poll by club fans.
+On 29 October, newly appointed coach Ricardo La Volpe gave 19-year-old Álvarez his Liga MX debut in the team's win over Santos Laguna; he played all 90 minutes and was voted third in a Man of the Match online poll by club fans.
 On 25 December, he scored his first career goal in the Apertura final against Tigres UANL.

 Prior to the start of the 2017–18 season, Álvarez was handed the number 4 shirt, which was vacated following the departure of Erik Pimentel.

 On 16 December 2018, Álvarez was given the start for the return leg of the Apertura final against Cruz Azul, playing in midfield in place of the injured Mateus Uribe, and scored twice as América won its 13th league title following a 2–0 aggregate score.
 On 23 February 2019, Álvarez made his 100th competitive appearance for América in the team's 3–0 victory over Lobos BUAP.